-- P.1.9.1 Safety is a serious concern when using the iodine fuming method.
+- 9.1.8.1 Safety is a serious concern when using the iodine fuming method.
 Iodine is toxic in any form.
-ALWAYS AVOID INHALING IODINE FUMES AND NEVER BREATHE IN WHEN USING THE FUMING "GUN" APPARATUS!! - 9.1.9.2 Iodine fumes may irritate the skin and damage the respiratory tract.
+ALWAYS AVOID INHALING IODINE FUMES. - 9.1.8.2 Iodine fumes may irritate the skin and damage the respiratory tract.
 Headaches that can last for several days may result from exposure to iodine.
-Long-term effects to the thyroid gland may result from exposure. - 9.1.9.3 Adequate ventilation when using the method is mandatory as the fumes are corrosive to metals and may discolor other surfaces that they come in contact with. - 9.1.9.4 Iodine shall be purchased in disposable fuming guns or glass ampoules.
+Long-term effects to the thyroid gland may result from exposure.

+- 9.1.8.3 Adequate ventilation when using the method is mandatory as the fumes are corrosive to metals and may discolor other surfaces that they come in contact with. - 9.1.8.4 Iodine shall be purchased in glass ampoules.
 The ampoules shall stay sealed until use.